Factsheets

 To find out more about what being a qualified veterinary nurse (RVN) means – and about the vital role RVNs play in practice, watch this short video created by the Royal College of Veterinary Surgeons and featured on the British Veterinary Nursing Association website.

+387 Vets are members of the International Cat Care’s Cat Friendly Clinic scheme and we are delighted to be holders of their highest accreditation of Gold status for the way we look after cats and the facilities and services we offer.
 International Cat Care is a charity dedicated to promoting the health and welfare of cats through improved feline knowledge, to help us all care better for our cats.
-Their website gives a huge range of information on cat diseases, cat behaviour and general cat care to support best care of cats.
+Their website is a great source of information on all things cat!

 Data sheets